Steak & Quinoa Fried Rice with Eggplant & Green Beans

 Humble, humbler, or humblest, fried rice is never fancy, even when there’s steak and quinoa in the wok.
 Really, if you want to know what a regular old quarter-life cook actually fixes for dinner after an exhausting day, you found it (no, does doesn’t make this or that).
 I hope it becomes part of your rotation too.

-Push quinoa to the side.
-Pour in 1-2 tablespoons oil into the empty space you created and pour in the eggs.
+- Push quinoa to the side.
+Pour in 1 to 2 tablespoons oil into the empty space you created and pour in the eggs.
 Let set for a few minutes without stirring, then scramble them in their little space before stirring the cooked eggs back into the rice.